White Holy Apostles Logo with crest

 If you are suspended due to not meeting Minimum Standard Requirements while on Probation AND had extenuating circumstances beyond your control (federal regulations specify these as ‘student illness or injury, or death of a relative’), you may submit an appeal.

 To appeal, submit a SAP Appeal Form WITH official supporting documentation explaining the extenuating circumstances as described above.
 Students may be approved for a Minimum Standard Requirement Appeal only once while at Holy Apostles College and Seminary.
 Appeals are not automatically approved and will ONLY be considered for extenuating circumstances.
-If you did not have extenuating circumstances, your status will remain SUSPENSION.
-You must successfully complete at least one semester without financial aid and may request REINSTATEMENT the following semester provided SAP requirements are now satisfactory.
-If your appeal is APPROVED, your status is Probation and you can receive financial aid; however it is not retroactive.
+If you did not have extenuating circumstances, your status will remain SUSPENDED.
+You must successfully complete at least one semester without financial aid and may request REINSTATEMENT the following semester, provided SAP requirements are now satisfactory.
+If your appeal is APPROVED, your status is Probation, and you can receive financial aid; however, it is not retroactive.
 If your appeal is DENIED, you must successfully complete at least one semester without federal financial aid.
-You may request REINSTATMENT the following semester.
+You may request REINSTATMENT for the following semester.

 Reinstatement